DHBern/HistFalk-OralHistoryArchive/README.md

     * RubyGems
     * GCC and Make
 Please reference [requirements](https://jekyllrb.com/docs/installation/#requirements) for more detailed instructions.

+* You should have Node.js and NPM installed (NPM is installed automatically with latest versions of Node.js) which is needed for the backend.
+You can verify whether you have both by running `node -v` and `npm -v in terminal or command prompt.
+    * If you don't have node.js installed please follow the instruction please [download](https://nodejs.org/en/download/) the package.

 * You may download jetbrains [WebStorm](https://www.jetbrains.com/de-de/webstorm/) as IDE  for an optimal workspace.
 The [.idea](.idea) directory is used for the Webstorm project.